IYuriev/SelfAssessment/Skills/JavaScript.md

   - EventEmitter 👂 heard
   - RegExp 👂 heard
   - Date 🖐️ used
-  - BigInt 👂 heard
+  - BigInt 🖐️ used
 - Infrastructure
-  - V8 👂 heard
+  - V8 🖐️ used
   - Node.js 👂 heard
   - npm 👂 heard
-  - prettier 👂 heard
+  - prettier 🖐️ used
-  - MDN 👂 heard
+  - MDN 🖐️ used